-Molly is a third-year graduate student in Comparative Literature as well as the program in Medieval Studies.
+Molly is a PhD candidate in Comparative Literature as well as the program in Medieval Studies.
 She graduated from Vassar College in 2013, where she double-majored in Comparative Literature and Italian.
 She has also studied at the University of Bologna (2011-12), and has interned at the manuscripts department of the Bibliothèque nationale de France (2013-14).
 Molly’s languages are French, Italian, and Latin (and she occasionally dabbles in ancient Greek). » read more »

 I joined UC Berkeley’s Comparative Literature PhD Program in 2014.
 My research focuses on modern Chinese reworkings of realism(s) from Russia, England, and France.
 Writers I work on include Lu Xun, Lao She, Li Jieren, Mao Dun, Ba Jin, Charles Dickens, Leonid Andreyev, Leo Tolstoy, Maxim Gorky, and Emile Zola.
 Previously, I received my Bachelors in English Literature from Harvard University, followed by a Master of Studies in English Literature (19th century) at the University of Oxford (on the Von Clemm Fellowship), as well as a Masters in the Harvard University Regional Studies: East Asia program.

-Sheri joined UC Berkeley’s Comparative Literature department in 2014.
+Sherilyn joined UC Berkeley’s Comparative Literature department in 2014.
 She has a B.A. in Comparative Literature and Society from Columbia University and an M.Phil. in European and Comparative Literatures and Cultures from the University of Cambridge.
-At Berkeley, she focuses the politics of despair in modern and contemporary Danish, French, and German literature, film, and critical theory.
-Some of her other research interests include: ecocriticism, women’s writing, affect theory, ghosts, and tiny objects.
-Outside of her academic research, Sheri is also involved with translating contemporary Danish literature into English.
+At Berkeley, she focuses on modern and contemporary Danish, French, and German literature, film, and critical theory.
+Her dissertation, tentatively entitled “Despair: Face, Voice, Body, Text,” examines the representation and politics of despair in a selection of works of literature and film from the 1960’s.
+Some of her other research interests include: women’s writing, affect theory, expressionism, visual art, ghosts, and tiny objects.
+Outside of her academic research, Sherilyn also translates contemporary Danish literature into English.

 Bristin Jones joined the Comparative Literature department in 2013 after completing a “Laurea Magistrale” in Modern, Post-colonial, and Comparative Literatures at the Università di Bologna, Italy.
 She received her B.A. from Stanford University in 2007 with a major in “Writing and Environmental Ethics” (Individually Designed Major).
 Her research interests include 20th-century Italian and Latin American literatures, environmental literature, translation studies, and creative writing.